CFDHubUserGuide/UserGuide/AcessToTheCluster.rst

 -----------------
 User Management
 -----------------
-In this section will be explained basic Linux OS concepts with the focus of teaching to the user how to manage the working area for personal work.
+In this section some basic Linux OS concepts will be explained with the aim of teaching to the user how to manage the working area for personal work.
-After logging in a login node, the user is located in his *personal* home, which is a subdirectory of the **/home** partition. |br|
+After logging in to a login node, the user is directed to his *personal* home directory, which is a subdirectory of the **/home** partition. |br|
-The user can check in which path is located by typing in the terminal:
+The user can check which path he is located in by typing in the terminal:

 	| ``pwd``